Building an Android App

 META-INF/MANIFEST.MF

-The file should contain the manifest, the Java classes converted to DEX format, our two native .so files, Application resources in raw (activity_main.xml) and binary (resources.arsc) form.
+The file should contain the manifest, the Java classes converted to DEX format, our three native .so files, Application resources in raw (activity_main.xml) and binary (resources.arsc) form.
 The META-INF directory contains the JAR file manifest and cryptographic signatures.

 When run, the application looks like this: